vatsalya-gupta/bgutbook/source/part_0_introduction/chapter_000_preface.text.md

 ## Who this book is for

-This book is meant for anyone wants to be more productive in a Unix environment such as Linux or Mac OS.
+This book is meant for anyone who wants to be more productive in a Unix environment such as Linux or Mac OS.
 This is an introductory textbook, so the reader is supposed to have no previous knowledge of the subject matter, and they should expect to learn the most important commands and concepts they might be using daily.

 In recent years the gap between developers and system administrators has been fortunately reduced in various ways, all under the umbrella of the devops philosophy, so this book will be useful to those developers that have to start getting in touch with the "bare metal".
 These developers might find in the book a gradual learning curve and a quick reference for the most common commands of a Unix environment.